 Setting Measure Colors

-You can also assign colors to measures, so that the measure same color will be used for the measure in every card it appears on.
+You can also assign colors to measures, so that the measure same color will be used for the measure in every report it appears on.
 This is done by editing the Color setting of the measure.
 The input box background will preview the color to be used for the measure.

-Setting Card Colors
+Setting Report Colors

-Customization at the card level is done using the colors Advanced Configuration property.
+Customization at the report level is done using the colors Advanced Configuration property.
 This includes a list of valid CSS colors to be used in reports.
 For example the code below is used to set the chart colors to red, blue and green.

 "colors": [ "red", "#00ff00", "rgb(0,0,255)" ]